Bursary

 • Guaranteed element of State Pension Credit

-• Child / Working Tax Credit with an annual gross income of £26,000 or less
+• Child / Working Tax Credit with an annual income of £35,000 or less

 • Universal Credit